MattFryer/Qlik-Notepad-plus-plus/README.md

 ## How To Use
-If you open a .qvs file, Notepad++ will automatically identify it as a QlikView script file and apply the language definition for you.
+If you open a .qvs file, Notepad++ will automatically identify it as a Qlik script file and apply the language definition for you.
 If you are creating a new file or using a different file extension then you'll need to change the language using the menu Language -> Qlik.

 When typing, Notepad++ will suggest keywords and function to complete what you started to type.
 When you type a function name followed by the opening bracket (, where possible Notepad++ will display a tool tip showing a description of the function and the correct syntax.